-In addition to the Corporate Knowledge Panel, each of your individual business locations will be able to operate and manage a local knowledge panel tied to a Google My Business account.
+In addition to the Corporate Knowledge Panel, each of your individual business locations will be able to operate and manage a local knowledge panel tied to a Google Business Profile account.

-At the corporate level, it’s important to ensure these multi-location GMB accounts are set up with consistency and strict guidelines for management.
-Local location managers should be empowered to ask for and respond to the reviews for their location, and should partner with the corporate team to ensure that their location’s Google My Business account is in tip-top shape.
+At the corporate level, it’s important to ensure these multi-location Google Business Profile accounts are set up with consistency and strict guidelines for management.
+Local location managers should be empowered to ask for and respond to the reviews for their location and should partner with the corporate team to ensure that their location’s Business Profile account is in tip-top shape.

-The more you optimize your Google My Business profile, the better your chances of ranking high in search results.
-This in turn, helps you get more organic reviews from customers.
+The more you optimize your Google Business Pprofile, the better your chances of ranking high in search results.
+This, in turn, helps you get more organic reviews from customers.
 So let’s talk about how you can optimize your Google My Business.

 If your business has been around long enough, you can find your listing with a simple company name search.
 Once you find it, all you need to do is claim the profile.
-Check out our guide on setting up/claiming your Google My Business profile for more details.
+Check out our guide on setting up/claiming your Google Business Profile for more details.

 Step 2: Updating Your Business Information

-Now that your Google My Business account has been claimed, you can start adding information to your profile that will help more customers discover your business.
-You can optimize profile to make it more appealing to prospects and customers and get more reviews.
-For more information on this, check out our complete guide to Google My Business.
+Now that your Google Business Profile account has been claimed, you can start adding information to your profile that will help more customers discover your business.
+You can optimize your profile to make it more appealing to prospects and customers and get more reviews.
+For more information on this, check out our complete guide to the Google Business Profile.

 How to shorten your Google My Business URL

-Google allows businesses to create their own custom short URL for their Google My Business profile.
+Google allows businesses to create their own custom short URL for their Google Business Profile.
 Having a custom short URL makes it easier to share your business profile on review requests, in-person, and on marketing materials.
-Here’s a step-by-step guide on how to get a custom short link to your Google My Business page.
+Here’s a step-by-step guide on how to get a custom short link to your Google Business Profile.

-Step 1 – Sign in to Google My Business.
+Step 1 – Sign in to your Google Business Profile.